Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 }
 ```

-Hmmm... but now we have a problem, we're returning a View from `start()`, but the `Coordinator` protocol implementation isn't returning anything.
+Hmmm... but now we have a problem, we're returning a View from `start()`, but the `Coordinator` protocol implementation isn't returning anything, we'll see what we have to do there.

 Great!
 We've seen how to extract that `NavigationLink` from our `MasterView` creating a handy new `NavigationButton` along the way.
 In the next section we're going to reimplement our base Coordinator to handle returning Views from `start()`.